 What is a class period

-In a class action case, a class period is the specific time period the alleged injury was committed against the class by the defendant.
+The “class period” is the specific time period during which the defendant’s alleged wrongdoing in the class action lawsuit took place.
+This is the misconduct that caused the injury for which the defendant is being sued.
 For example, if a manufacturer sold defective products to consumers for two years, the two-year period is the class period.

 Anyone who was harmed during the class period will be eligible to participate in the class action lawsuit.
-For example, in a securities class action suit, investors who bought or sold a company’s securities during a class period will be eligible to participate in the class action lawsuit launched by some of the harmed investors.
-Although the initial filling has to specify the class period, legal counsel can make the case to the judge that the initial class periods should be extended or shortened.
+For example, in a securities class action suit, investors who bought or sold a company’s securities during the class period will be eligible to participate in the class action lawsuit.
+Although the initial fillings typically identify a class period, counsel can make adjustments to this time frame as additional facts warrant.